China launches new class of naval destroyer

 In April, China launched its first domestically built aircraft carrier, a conventionally powered ship that likely won't enter service until 2020.

-China's naval build-up, and it's increasingly assertive stance over disputed territory in the South China, has unnerved its neighbors.
+China's naval build-up, and it's increasingly assertive stance over disputed territory in the South China, has unnerved its neighbours.

 China claims almost all the South China Sea, believed to have huge deposits of oil and gas, through which about $5 trillion in ship-borne trade passes every year, and has been building up military facilities like runways on the islands it controls.